 …and enjoying all that Florence and Siena had to offer…

 …we took a train to Bolzano, then rented a car to get to La Villa, our stop in the Dolomites.

 Our plan for this northernmost portion of our trip was to be outdoors and physically active.
 Anne and Dave were going to hike, the husband was going to cycle, and I was going to split the difference.
-Because the husband had reluctantly but wisely agreed that renting a bicycle was the only feasible option, we walked into town shortly after arriving.
+Because the husband had reluctantly but wisely agreed that renting a bicycle was vastly preferable to dragging his across the ocean, we walked into town to secure some bikes shortly after arriving.
 He was going to get a two-day rental and ride along the mountainous roads by himself, and I would join him for more of the same on the second day, after hiking with Anne and Dave on the first.
 However, as we walked down the main road to a bike shop, we noticed signs for what looked like a closed-road ride.
 (Among cyclists, this is the equivalent of striking gold.)

 After inquiring at the shop, the happy news was confirmed: the free, open-to-the-public, closed-to-traffic, once-a-year Sellaronda bike ride was happening the very next day!
 So, while the rest of us legged it up the mountains…

 …the husband fell in with over 20,000 other cyclists for four mountain passes and 58K of two-wheeled bliss, even making a few friends along the way.

 So how was it that the husband had managed to strike cycling gold by accident a second time?
 Had the good luck of the Monkey of Mons extended this far into the future?
 I doubt it, and to erase any lingering suspicions about that, we did have to deal with a little bit of bad transportation luck later in the trip: our stay in probably the most gorgeous place I’ve ever been—Lake Como—had to be shortened to deal with a train strike, though being stranded on Lake Como would not have been the worst thing in the world.